Shadeira/TODO-List-Tutorial/README.md

  deleteBtn.addEventListener("click", function () {
    if (confirm("Are you sure you want to delete this task?")) {
      li.remove();
      updateCounters();
    }
  });
 ```
-- As you can see above when you go to delete the task an alert message will appear confirming if you want to delete the following task.
+- As you can see above, when you go to delete the task an alert message will appear confirming if you want to delete the following task.
-- If the answer is yes it will proceed to the next line of code and delete the task with `remove()` method.
+- If the answer is yes, it will proceed to the next line of code and delete the task with the `remove()` method.
 - When a task is deleted the `updateCounters()` function updates showing the new number of remaining tasks.
 Once the task is removed and no longer counts as completed or uncompleted.

 Let's see how it works: